softwaresalt/.salt/AzureDevOps/AzDO.Guidelines.SprintRetrospectives.md

 Example: Play a retrospective game (such as one based on a classification card game).

-Example: Try one of the exercises in Norm Kerth’s book (Project Retrospectives).
+Example: Try one of the exercises in Norm Kerthâ€™s book (Project Retrospectives).

 ### Outcomes: Tentative Rules (13)
 People need agreement on how to work together, but people resent being told what to do.

-Therefore: Let people explicitly set the rules under which they’ll work together, and provide feedback mechanisms so they can adjust them when necessary.
+Therefore: Let people explicitly set the rules under which theyâ€™ll work together, and provide feedback mechanisms so they can adjust them when necessary.

 Keep rules fluid.
 The stance is "trying on a shirt" to see how the shirt fits and feels, without committing to buying it first.